Winners and Losers of Cannabis Legalization

 Large global companies can't resist an opportunity for expansion, and they are sure to jump on the bandwagon.
 Retailers like Walgreens, CVS, Costco, Walmart, Saks, Nordstrom, Bloomingdale's, Coca Cola and Macy's are already planning to stock their shelves with hemp-based products.

-Investors And Companies
+Cannabis Legalization Investors And Companies

 While hemp and marijuana companies have been barred from Nasdaq and NYSE, this would change with legalization.
-Listing their companies on stock exchanges would be a financial benefit for the companies and investors alike.
+Listing to their companies on stock exchanges would be a financial benefit for the companies and investors alike.
 Companies would gain more prestige and earn additional funds.
 Investors would benefit as the industry is expecting to be worth over 20 billion by 2022.

 Growers are a part of a large market with plenty of demand.
 With legalization, they'll benefit from having a national market, as opposed to state restrictions.